Stanley A. McChrystal: Post-military career

 In 2010, after leaving the Army, McChrystal joined Yale University as a Jackson Institute for Global Affairs senior fellow.
 He teaches a course entitled "Leadership", a graduate-level seminar with some spots reserved for undergraduates.
 The course received 250 applications for 20 spots in 2011 and was taught for a third time in 2013.

 In November 2010, JetBlue Airways announced that McChrystal would join its board of directors.
-On February 16, 2011, Navistar International announced that McChrystal would join its board of directors.
+On 16 February 2011, Navistar International announced that McChrystal would join its board of directors.

 McChrystal is chairman of the Board of Siemens Government Technologies, and is on the strategic advisory board of Knowledge International, a licensed arms dealer whose parent company is EAI, a business "very close" to the United Arab Emirates government.
-He co-founded and is a partner at McChrystal Group, an Alexandria, Virginia-based consulting firm.
-His philosophy of leadership and building stronger organizations is quoted in the bestselling book by Daniel Levitin The Organized Mind.
+He co-founded and is a partner at McChrystal Group, an Alexandria, Virginia–based consulting firm.

 In 2011, McChrystal joined Spirit of America, a 501(c)(3) organization that supports the safety and success of Americans serving abroad and the local people and partners they seek to help, as an Advisory Board Member.

-In 2011, McChrystal advocated instituting a national service program in the United States.
-He stated, "'Service member' should not apply only to those in uniform, but to us all ...
-America is falling short in endeavors that occur far away from any battlefield: education, science, politics, the environment, and cultivating leadership, among others.
-Without a sustained focus on these foundations of our society, America's long-term security and prosperity are at risk."

-McChrystal's memoir, My Share of the Task, published by Portfolio of the Penguin Group, was released on January 7, 2013.
+McChrystal's memoir, My Share of the Task, published by Portfolio of the Penguin Group, was released on 7 January 2013.
 The autobiography had been scheduled to be released in November 2012, but was delayed due to security clearance approvals required from the Department of Defense.
-Portfolio publishers stated, "We have decided to delay the publication date of General McChrystal's book, My Share of the Task, as the book continues to undergo a security review by the Department of Defense ...
-General McChrystal has spent 22 months working closely with military officials to make sure he follows all the rules for writing about the armed forces, including special operations."